 We celebrated out 10th wedding anniversary this July!
-To commemorate this milestone, and to resurrect our pandemic-squashed travel bug, we planned a trip to Singapore!
+To commemorate this milestone, and to get our pandemic-squashed travel bug alive and well again, we planned a trip to Singapore!

 We tended to load up on a HUGE breakfast with a large variety of foods.
 There were so many dishes to try and so little time, so we did our best!
 The huge breakfasts were super affordable and very filling.
 We typically did not need to eat again until dinnertime!